N2B-iEEG/elec_vis/README.md

 # elec_vis
-Multiplanar visualization of electrode locations using MRIcroGL.
+Multiplanar visualization of electrode locations in native and MNI spaces using MRIcroGL.

 # Dependencies